pgsleepy/ultimatexr.io-1/content/guides/installation.md

 ## Uninstalling the previous version first

-- Before installing any new version, it is extremely important to delete the whole Assets/UltimateXR folder first if present.
-This will make sure that files that aren’t present in newer versions are removed.
+- Before installing a new version of UltimateXR, it is extremely important to delete the old Assets/UltimateXR folder first if it exists.
+This will make sure that files that were deleted in newer versions aren't preserved.
 Not doing so may create unwanted compilation errors.
-Deleting UltimateXR before installing will not break any reference link.
-Unity’s .meta files include IDs that make sure that the references are kept.
+Deleting UltimateXR before installing a newer version will not break any reference link.
+Unity’s .meta files include IDs to ensure all references are kept correctly.
 - If the previous installation came from the Unity Package Manager, and not the Unity Asset Store or a .unitypackage file, this step is not required.

 ## Installation and setup